-The transferor of common units has a duty to provide the transferee with all information that may be necessary to transfer the common units.
+The transfer of common units has a duty to provide the transferee with all information that may be necessary to transfer the common units.
 The transferor does not have a duty to insure the execution of the transfer application by the transferee and has no liability or responsibility if the transferee neglects or chooses not to execute and forward the transfer application to the transfer agent.
-Please read "The Partnership Agreement-Status as Limited Partner or Assignee."
+Please read "The Partnership Agreement-Status as Limited Partner or Assignee" on page 116.